killercup/scribbles/_posts/2022-01-10-bevy-labels.md

 - bevy
 ---
-Out of curiosity I've recently started following the development of [Bevy], a game engine written in [Rust] that.
+Out of curiosity I've recently started following the development of [Bevy], a game engine written in [Rust].
 Today I want to talk about how Bevy uses Rust traits to let users very conveniently label elements.

 **Note:** The implementation we arrive at is actually very generic -- you can easily apply it to any other Rust project.

 [Bevy]: https://bevyengine.org/
 [Rust]: https://www.rust-lang.org/

 ## How to bevy

-Bevy really wants you to use its entity-component-system architecture to structure your games.
+Bevy really wants you to use its entity-component-system (ECS) architecture to structure your games.
 What is boils down to is writing functions ("systems") that use queries to fetch and update components and resources.